Skip to content

 United StatesIsrael

-The IDF destroyed the Zrarieh Bridge over the Litani River on Friday — the first acknowledged Israeli strike on Lebanese civilian infrastructure in this conflict 1.
-Defence Minister Israel Katz framed the destruction as policy: Israel would impose "increasing costs through damage to infrastructure and loss of territory" 2.
+IDF destroyed the Zrarieh Bridge over the Litani River — the first acknowledged Israeli strike on Lebanese civilian infrastructure in this conflict.
+Defence Minister Katz warned of 'increasing costs through damage to infrastructure and loss of territory.'

 Five Dynacom tankers have now transited the world's most dangerous waterway at four times the normal charter rate, with armed guards and transponders dark.
 No other major shipping company has followed.